ydovzhyk/easy-shop/README.md

 In order to use the entire range of site options, the user needs to `register (for new users)/login (for users with an existing account)` by filling in the appropriate ones validated forms.
 Navigation to these pages is displayed in the header in desktop version or in the bottom in mobile version.
+**To register**, you must enter your login, e-mail and password (more than 7 characters).
+In order **to login** there are two fields to enter e-mail and password.
 Authorization is possible, in particular, through **a Google account**.

 <img src='/public/images/readme/login.png' alt="Login Page" width='90%'
 heigth='auto'></img>